pace-neutrons/pace-developers/documentation/adr/0007-developer-scripts-storage-location.md

 * Scripts that are intended for development only should not be committed to the master branch of main software repositories
-* Any development scripts committed to `pace-developers` should specify commit hashes of the software they have been developed against in a comment at the top of the script
+* Any development scripts committed to `pace-developers` should specify the exact version of any software they have been developed against in the form `vrelease.version+commithash`, e.g. `v0.11+g1076c97`, at the top of the script ([versioneer](https://github.com/warner/python-versioneer) style).
+If they have been developed against a release version of the software, the commit hash can be omitted.